Palestine, Walrus, Carpenter

 Many people would say “that one-state solution is impossible, people are too hateful for that to ever come about, it’s just human nature, and this blood feud has been going on for thousands of years,” but I disagree with them.
 Actually, this feud is fairly recent.
 Before the European Zionists arrived en masse in the mid 20th century, there was quite a lot of peace.
 Muslims, Jews, and Christians lived side by side, mostly peacefully.

 It’s true that there is hate all around us, but that is not basic to human nature — it is just a cultural overlay.
 The world is now engulfed by a culture of separateness that brings out the very worst of human nature.
 I’ve written about that extensively elsewhere (here’s a link).
-That culture is the cause of wars, poverty, and many other kinds of cruelties and suffering.
+That culture is the cause of wars, austerity, and many other kinds of cruelties and suffering.
 Most recently it is the cause of ecocide, which will soon kill us all if we don’t end it.
 Thus, we now have a much more urgent reason for ending the culture of separateness.

 And for that reason, if for no other, I believe there is some possibility that soon we will replace that culture with a new one that brings out the best of human nature.
 I have no certainty of this will happen, but I think it’s at least conceivable.
 And in that new culture, a one-state solution is possible.
 In fact, I look forward to the day when there are no nations at all.
 There are seven billion people in my family, and someday I hope to have dinner with them all.